-Like any seasoned executive you are slow to commit.
+Like any seasoned leader you are slow to commit.
 If you have to show up, you will do so with caution – reluctant to be saddled with additional tasks and responsibilities, or to attach your name to something that is yet unknown or uncertain.

 You don’t want to tie your name to an initiative until you know that it has a chance of success – until you better understand the business case, the sponsor, the politics, the stakeholders, the risk of failure, and so on.

 Here are just some of the questions you are likely to be asking yourself (see picture).

 This is what is happening every day in organizations and it goes a long way to explain the challenges many organizations face in the execution of their strategic priorities.
 It is not the leaders that are to blame, however.
 There is probably a wise response given the system/environment in which they operate.
 Until it is clear that the organization and the sponsors of its key strategic initiatives are fully committed, it makes sense to be skeptical.

 Have leaders decided to go ‘all-in’ on your strategic priority?